Wow with red

 As you add more red flowers and foliage to beds and borders you’ll notice that not all reds are the same and some look better together than others.
 There's everything from orange-red scarlet to blue-red crimson and not all seed packets or tags will point out these distinctions.
 The best way to find out if different reds go together is by giving them an audition together.
 If the colors vibrate unpleasantly go ahead and give another red a try.

-Take a look at this gallery of red flowers and foliage in a wide range of shades and sizes.
+Take a look at this gallery of plants with red flowers or foliage in a wide range of shades and sizes.
 There’s sure to be some you can use to bring up the intensity in your garden.